Epic stuff guys and girls - big cheers to all - really enjoyed the chats and questions, and hope you did too !

 Myself, the University of Bristol and TF Industries.

-Putting on my labcoat, lowering my safety specs, donning gloves and then setting up a new experiment I’ve designed.
+Favourite thing to do in my job Putting on my labcoat, lowering my safety specs, donning gloves and then setting up a new experiment I’ve designed.
 That, and successfully troubleshooting something that didn’t work, and making it work.
 And lastly (this happens quite a bit) – setting up something new when it’s close to leaving time, leaving it overnight and coming back to find positive or negative results – there’s quite the emotional investment sometimes, but when the results come through it’s quite the kick.

 In essence my work involves modifying natural proteins using chemical techniques to make novel materials.